FALLING [“slain in the Spirit ... falling out”]:

 Let’s obey the Bible command to test everything and hold on to the good.

 Test these manifestations by the Word of God.
-Test “holy laughter”; test “falling out” and being “slain in the Spirit” through the ministry of men and women, as practiced in this movement.
+Test “holy laughter,” “falling out,” and being “slain in the Spirit” when they are orchestrated by the efforts of men and women, as practiced in this movement.
 You will find that these things fail the test in the light of God’s Word.

 Click the blue links to go to our free